-With the SeedStar 3 HP monitoring system, row-unit downforce information is measured by the downforce sensor and sensor nodes and transmitted to the GreenStar Display in the tractor cab.
+With the SeedStar 3 HP monitoring system, row-unit downforce information is measured by the downforce sensor and sensor and transmitted to the GreenStar Display in the tractor cab.
 The row-unit downforce information is displayed on the top portion of this run page with more row-unit downforce information on the lower portion.

-Active pneumatic downforce takes SeedStar 3 HP even further by removing constant downforce adjustments from the operator and actively controlling the downforce system to maintain a desired target margin.
-Just set the row-unit target margin value and the active pneumatic downforce system works automatically to make sure the planter maintains this value-achieving, precise soil penetration and consistent planting depth without sidewall soil compaction.
+Active downforce takes SeedStar 3 HP even further by removing constant downforce adjustments from the operator and actively controlling the downforce system to maintain a desired target margin.
+Just set the row-unit target margin value and the active downforce system works automatically to make sure the planter maintains this value-achieving, precise soil penetration and consistent planting depth without sidewall soil compaction.
 This frees the operator from constantly making manual downforce adjustments as conditions change.

 Throughout the planting process, obtaining good seed spacing is critical towards achieving plant growing conditions for maximum yield potential.